michaelreinhard/mlrefined/README.md

 ## Demos

-Below is a video tutorial for the demo code nonconvex_grad_surrogate.py - this illustrates the basic ideas behind gradient descent applied to minimizing both convex and nonconvex functions.
+A video tutorial illustrating the use of the demo code - these illustrates the basic concepts underlying gradient descent applied to minimizing both convex and nonconvex functions.
+Some principles from the chapter are briefly described before jumping into the code.

 [![Demo Doccou alpha](https://j.gifs.com/o2AJjA.gif)](https://youtu.be/yy1otucCYVM)